 I will admit that I was a little bit apprehensive before we left, as it was a 9-hour flight and our girls are only 1 and 3.
-But surprisingly both flights were pretty easy and our airline, Thai Airways were so helpful and accommodating with children.
+But surprisingly both flights were pretty easy and our airline, Thai Airways were so helpful and accommodating flying with children.

 We had a jam-packed few days, but I can honestly say it was so worth it.
 The kids went really well and loved every second of it – and not just because the locals absolutely adored them and gave them so much attention.
 Thai people are well known for their kindness and generosity particularly where children are involved.